raygard/wak/README.md

 #### Acknowledgement

-Many thanks to noted awk expert Prof. Nelson H. F. Beebe (Univ. of Utah) for advice on improving the program and makefile.
-He spent considerable time testing wak on different systems and writing suggestions to make wak better.
+Many thanks to Prof. Nelson H. F. Beebe (Univ. of Utah) for advice on improving the program and makefile.
+He spent considerable time testing `wak` on different systems and writing suggestions to make `wak` better.

 ### Building, testing, installing